 that feeling for “how many" or “how much" a particular number

 represents.
 As a result, these kids continue to make very basic errors

 as they struggle through school (Mazzocco et al 2011).

 experiences that make kids count, measure, and compare quantities are

-Introduce older kids—who can add, multiply, and divide—to playful, intellectual problems and puzzles.
-For inspiration, I highly recommend Johnny Ball’s Go Figure!: A Totally Cool Book About Numbers.
+For older children—who can add, multiply, and divide— I highly recommend Go Figure!: A Totally Cool Book About Numbers by Johnny Ball.